NDevTK/infra/go/src/infra/appengine/rubber-stamper/README.md

 1. Add a config for your patterns in [config.cfg](https://chrome-internal.googlesource.com/infradata/config/+/refs/heads/main/configs/rubber-stamper/config.cfg).
 To edit this config file, clone the [service configurations for LUCI](https://chrome-internal.googlesource.com/infradata/config/) repo.
 Config definitions can be found in [config.proto](https://chromium.googlesource.com/infra/infra/+/refs/heads/main/go/src/infra/appengine/rubber-stamper/config/config.proto).
-2. Send a review request to xinyuoffline@ and yulanlin@.
+2. Send a review request to xinyuoffline@.
 Once the config change is submitted, the config will be pushed to Rubber-Stamper via luci-config.

 #### Examples of benign file patterns